 Again, though, it’s important to reiterate here that all scars are different, and they all can be difficult and even tricky to treat effectively.
 The very last thing you want to do is to put yourself in the hands of someone who will make your scars look worse.
 Evaluation and treatment is a highly individualized process that needs to be done by an expertly trained practitioner who has treated a wide variety of scars.

-Evaluation of your scar should include a review of what features you really want to improve with treatment.
-Is it the color, the texture or both things that bother you about your scar?
+Evaluation of your car should include a review of what features you really want to improve with treatment.
+Is it the color, the texture, or both things that bother you about your car?
 Often, we will need to touch, see and feel your scar to sort out what types of laser treatments might help you reach your goals.
 We have lasers that can help with both the color and texture of scars, but after speaking with you and doing a thorough evaluation, we may advise different options for you.
-Our goal is to create a unique plan of attack based on both the type of scar you have and your treatment goals that we believe will give you the highest satisfaction with your treatment.
+Our goal is to create a unique plan of attack based on both the type of scar you have and the treatment goals that we believe will give you the highest satisfaction with your treatment.